 This course provides study arranged on a special civil engineering topic of interest to the student and faculty.
 Topics may be analytical and/or experimental with independent study encouraged.
 Prerequisite.
 Consent of instructor.
 Note: May be repeated for credit.
-3.000 Credit hours

 CIEN 700 - Emerging Technologies in CIEN